haacked/haacked.com/_posts/2019/2019-04-03-nuget-package-signing.markdown

 The good news is the NuGet team wouldn't have to build out that infrastructure itself.
 Keybase (https://keybase.io/) is a free and open-source app that provides a way to share public keys.
 It goes beyond the social proofs I suggested and implements everything you'd expect.

 In fact, NPM and Ruby Gems make use of keybase to support package signing.
-That greatly lowers the overhead for signing packages as it doesn't require developers to purchase certificates.
+That lowers the overhead for signing packages as it doesn't require developers to purchase certificates.
 They can generate their own public/private key pair and sign the packages with that.
 They then publish their private key on Keybase along with their social proofs.
 It's important to keep in mind, that even in those cases, very few people sign packages.

 If I were in dictator of NuGet, I would integrate the social proofs from keybase into nuget.org.
 I'd take advantage of the fact that NuGet.org signs packages.
 That could be the mechanism by which we establish ownership of a package.
-Let package authors simply use NuGet.org as one means to sign a package, even if the package is intended for another repository.
+Let package authors use NuGet.org as one means to sign a package, even if the package is intended for another repository.
 The nuget.org signature, which would include the user's username, combined with the Keybase social proofs, provides a pretty strong identity.

 Then you could implement installation trust policies similar to how Ruby Gems does it.
 For example, here are a couple examples of installing gems using installation trust policies.